 When Ames and I decided to buy the Civic, we wanted to try to sell our 1997 Camry outright instead of trading it in.
 The one thing we forgot was how picky people are when looking at used cars.
-Okay, so its not a fancy car, never was.
-There is no Jaguar logo lights or heated seats, and the paint is not in the best condition, but the thing runs good and has less than 100k miles…and it’s a Toyota – so it’ll run forever, right?
+The paint is not in the best condition, but the thing runs good and has less than 100k miles…and it’s a Toyota – so it’ll run forever, right?
 Anyway, the biggest complaint we’ve had from test drivers is that the gas pedal sticks.
 Yea, well…we’ve known that but never thought it was worth getting checked out.
 When you go to press the gas pedal, the initial touch of the pedal sometimes requires a little force, sometimes you almost have to stomp on the gas to get it to go.
 A while ago, I tried squirting some WD40 wherever the wire was exposed thinking it was a friction issue…but no dice.

 Amy and I both ended up Googling for a solution on the same day (after our last potential buyer decided he wasn’t interested) and found that the solution was simple.
 According to the forums and websites that we found, the problem was that the butterfly valve that allows air into the engine is gunked up by carbon deposits and is getting stuck.
 Sounds complicated to fix, but it really, REALLY isn’t.

 - A friend (or spouse) who’s willing to sit in the car with their foot on the gas pedal for about 5 minutes.